Trauma-Informed Teaching: A Practical GuideTrauma-Informed Teaching: A Practical Guide for Schools: practical strategies for teachers

 Respond to the Attachment Need, Not the Behaviour

-Bomber (2007) links difficult behaviour to learner attachment needs.
-Learners break rules to get attention, showing relationship problems.
+Bomber (2007) links difficult behaviour to learner attachment needs, which means needs linked to trust and close relationships.
+Learners may break rules to get attention, and this can show relationship problems.
 Regular check-ins and reliable adults offer support.
-Positive attention lowers pressure, reducing bad behaviour.
+Positive attention lowers pressure and can reduce bad behaviour.

 A Whole-School Approach to Trauma-Informed Practice

 Trauma-informed practice needs school-wide changes, not just single methods.
 Systemic change helps learners more than classroom work alone (Cole et al., 2005; Thomas et al., 2019).
-Research shows this improves learner wellbeing and results ( линии et al., 2022).
+Whole-school approaches to trauma-informed practice are widely recommended as more effective than classroom work alone, although the underlying evidence base is still emerging (Cole et al., 2005).

 Staff need a shared understanding of ACEs and trauma (Bloom, 2016).
 All must learn to respond with curiosity, not punishment.
 Ongoing professional development and supervision are vital (Cole et al., 2005).
 Create a culture where staff discuss difficult situations openly (Bath, 2008).

-Behaviour policies require review.
-Check for practices known to escalate trauma in learners.
-Avoid public shaming and routine exclusion (Bloom, 2016).
-Reduce rigid, zero-tolerance approaches (Perry & Szalavitz, 2017).
-Consequences should be proportionate and relational (van der Kolk, 2014).
+Review behaviour policies, and check for practices that can make trauma worse for learners.
+Avoid public shaming and routine exclusion (Bloom, 2016), and use fewer rigid, zero-tolerance approaches (Perry & Szalavitz, 2017).
+Keep consequences fair, in proportion, and built around relationships (van der Kolk, 2014).
 Focus on repair, not just punishment (Bath, 2008).

 Designated safe spaces within the school building provide regulated children with somewhere to go when overwhelmed.
 These spaces should be calm, predictable, and supervised by a consistent adult.
 They are not withdrawal rooms for bad behaviour.
 They are regulated environments that help children return to a state where learning is possible.